miracode/data-structures/README.md

 data-structures
 ===============

-Implement a singly linked list in Python
+This will hold sample code for a number of classic data structures implemented in Python